chauff/IN4325/lecturesCoreIR.md

 # Core IR lectures <!-- omit in toc -->

-The following eight sections contain the materials for the eight core IR lectures.
+The following sections contain the materials for the eight core IR lectures.
 The core IR papers to review each week are listed here as well.

 ## Table of contents <!-- omit in toc -->